yortus/require-self/README.md

 # Problem

-Many Node.js modules include tests and example code in their repos.
+Many Node.js modules include test and example code in their repos.
 This code needs to require the module itself.

 But whereas modules depending on `foobar` can write `require('foobar')`, the test and example code within `foobar` cannot require itself that way.
-They must use a relative path like `var foobar = require('../..')` instead.
+It must use a relative path like `var foobar = require('../..')` instead.

-This difference is minor but annoying in some cases.
+This difference is minor but annoying in some scenarios.
 Example code copied from `foobar` into your module won't work until you update the relative path(s) to `'foobar'`.
 And if `foobar` is authored in TypeScript, the line `var foobar = require('../..')` loses all ambient type information about the module.

 # Solution